henryalejo/html5Game/README.md

 </html>
 ```

-Then the challenge  is the integration of the library Quintus with Angular.js, so You sholud made an  Angular.js new module, in this example  I called angularquintus.js (in folder js):
+Then the challenge  is the integration of  Quintus  library with Angular.js, so You sholud made an  Angular.js new module, in this example  I called angularquintus.js (in folder js):
 ```javascript
 (function (){
 	var app = angular.module('Quintus',[])